 Talent weighing the appropriate amount of spawn using a digital scale.
 [Speed up the weighing until 100 grams].

 Talent pouring the spawn into the bag of substrate.
-Only the pooring and then the close-up of 12.8.1.
+Only the pouring and then the close-up of 2.8.1.

 Then, seal the bag using a heat sealer or tape [1] and shake or massage the bag gently for 2 minutes to distribute the spawn evenly [2].